JamesF905/README_GENERATOR/readme.md

 ## Installation

 Clone from the repo, install node js, open a terminal to your local directory, the one that holds index.js.
-Install inquirer by typing "npm i inquirer" into the terminal. then type "node index.js" to run the program and begin the co prompts
+Install inquirer by typing "npm i inquirer" into the terminal. then type "node index.js" to run the program and begin the co prompts.

 <p align="right">(<a href="#top">back to top</a>)</p>